-We are proud to announce the projects awarded grants in the spring 2015 round of the Hrabowski Fund for Innovation competition.
+We are proud to announce the projects awarded grants in the fall 2015 round of the Hrabowski Fund for Innovation competition.
 We are truly inspired by the creative ideas we hear each day and are delighted to be able to support more of them through this fund.

-IMPLEMENTATION AND RESEARCH GRANT
+IMPLEMENTATION AND RESEARCH GRANTS

-Proposals for the next round of Innovation Fund grants are due by October 16, 2015.
+Proposals for the next round of Innovation Fund grants are due by October 14, 2016.
 Please consider submitting an application.